xylophonez/urbit-visor/guides/building-urbit-web-apps/README.md

 ![image here getting +code from webterminal of a fakezod](assets/code.png)

 With your ship up and running, you simply need to acquire the `+code` password at the dojo/port/web terminal (by typing `+code` and copying the response), and use that + your ship's IP to add it inside of Urbit Visor.
+Feel free to follow [this youtube video](https://www.youtube.com/watch?v=CNE59jRG5Og) for a clear video demonstration of how to do this.

 ![image here adding ship to Visor](assets/add-ship.png)

 Now that you have your ship added to Visor, you have access to the exact same unified API that every one of your users will.
-We are going to be treating the user's Urbit ship as a seamless dev ops free backend that is personalized to each user, without any extra work on the developer's side.
+We can now treat the user's Urbit ship as a seamless dev ops free backend (that is personalized to each user), without any extra work on the developer's side.

 With all of that basic setup out of the way, let's get developing.